Rule of inference: Definition

 A rule of inference is a way of drawing a conclusion from a set of premises.
 Also called inference rule and transformation rule, it is a norm of correct inferences that can be used to guide reasoning, justify conclusions, and criticize arguments.
 As part of deductive logic, rules of inference are argument forms that preserve the truth of the premises, meaning that the conclusion is always true if the premises are true.
-(Note: Non-deductive arguments, by contrast, support the conclusion without ensuring that it is true, such as inductive and abductive reasoning.)
-An inference is deductively correct or valid if it follows a valid rule of inference.
-Whether this is the case depends only on the form or syntactical structure of the premises and the conclusion.
-As a result, the actual content or concrete meaning of the statements does not affect validity.
-For instance, modus ponens is a rule of inference that connects two premises of the form "if $P$ then $Q$" and "$P$" to the conclusion "$Q$", where $P$ and $Q$ stand for statements.
-Any argument with this form is valid, independent of the specific meanings of $P$ and $Q$, such as the argument "If it rains, then the ground is wet.
-It rains.
-Therefore, the ground is wet".
-In addition to modus ponens, there are many other rules of inference, such as modus tollens, disjunctive syllogism, hypothetical syllogism, constructive dilemma, and destructive dilemma.
+(Note: Non-deductive arguments, by contrast, support the conclusion without ensuring that it is true, such as inductive and abductive reasoning.
+Non-deductive reasoning plays a central role in the empirical sciences, whereas deductive reasoning following rules of inference is more characteristically employed in the formal sciences.)
+An inference is deductively valid if it follows a correct rule of inference.
+Whether this is the case depends only on the form or syntactic structure of the premises and the conclusion, that is, the actual content or concrete meaning of the statements does not affect validity.
+For instance, modus ponens is a rule of inference that connects two premises of the form "if $P$ then $Q$" and "$P$" to the conclusion "$Q$".
+The letters $P$ and $Q$ in this example and in later formulas are so-called metavariables: they stand for any simple or compound proposition.
+Any argument following modus ponens is valid, independent of the specific meanings of $P$ and $Q$, such as the argument "If it is day, then it is light.
+It is day.
+Therefore, it is light."
+In addition to modus ponens, there are many other rules of inference, such as modus tollens, disjunctive syllogism, and constructive dilemma.

 There are different formats to represent rules of inference.
 A common approach is to use a new line for each premise and to separate the premises from the conclusion using a horizontal line.
 With this format, modus ponens is written as: (Note: The symbol $\to$ in this formula means if ... then ..., expressing material implication.)